 Salisbury has an amazing collection of ghosts.
 Join us as we search for Salisbury’s secretive ghosts and listen to spine chilling tales of hauntings and gruesome happenings from the City’s past.
 These tours include tales of witches, wizards, ghosts and the violent death of the Duke of Buckingham plus much more…Explore hidden parts of the haunted City and hear of things that go bump in the night!

-Tickets are available in advance from the Tourist Information Centre or from the Guide on the day.
+Tickets and information available from the Salisbury Information Centre, Eventrbrite or from the guide on the day.